 I use a free app called SMS Backup & Restore.
-It's straightforward, looks nice and works perfectly: basically all you need for this type of operation.
+It's straightforward, looks nice and works perfectly: all you need for this type of operation.
 Check out the screenshots below for the walkthrough.SMS Backup & Restore

-- Next, choose what exactly you want to create a backup of, then – crucially – tap 'Local Backup and Upload' if you want to send your backup to Google Drive, Dropbox or an email address.
-When you're ready, tap OK.
+2. Next, choose what exactly you want to create a backup of, then – crucially – tap Local backup and upload if you want to send your backup to Google Drive, Dropbox or an email address.

-- If your backup's stored in the cloud, tap the menu icon (three dots) at the top right, then 'Load from' and select whichever cloud service it's stored on.
+5. If your backup is stored in the cloud, tap the overflow menu (three dots) at the top right, then Load from and select whichever cloud service it's stored on.

 6. There are plenty of extra options in SMS Backup & Restore, including scheduled backups and password protection.
 You can find these by tapping the overflow menu icon at the top right of the app's home screen, then hit Preferences.